AbhishekMandapmalvi/MPC-Project/mpc_cbf/README.md

 ## Acknowledgments

 This implementation demonstrates how **Model Predictive Control** combined with **Control Barrier Functions** can enable safe autonomous navigation in constrained environments, a technique increasingly important in robotics and autonomous systems.

+## License
+MIT License - Free for academic and research use.
+Commercial use requires permission.